pvcraven/2020-destinations/source/kate1/index.rst

 There is one campground that contains a number of smaller campsites within.
 The campground is located close to the shore of Lake Ahquabi.
 Near the campsites are electrical hookup stations, up-to-date restrooms (and showers), along with two dump stations for trailers and campers.
 Each designated campsite contains a firepit/fireplace and a picnic table.
 There is a playground located close by for the children to play on.

-Any facilites can be rented through the `park reservation system <https://iowastateparks.reserveamerica.com//>`_.
+Any facilites can be rented through the `park reservation system <https://iowastateparks.reserveamerica.com//>`_ or through `Iowa State Parks website <https://iowastateparks.reserveamerica.com/camping/lake-ahquabi-state-park/r/campgroundDetails.do?contractCode=IA&parkId=610149/>`_.

 """"""""""""""""""
 Ahquabi Activities